EPIK — English Program in Korea

 Submit Final Documents

-Apply for E-2 Visa
+Apply for E-2-2 Visa

-Visa processing at your nearest Korean consulate.
+Visa processing at the Korean consulate in your jurisdiction.

 Orientation in Korea